pisichi/my-page/README.md

 ## Acknowledgments

-Give credit to any third-party resources, tools, or inspiration you've used in your projects.
+Give credit to any third-party resources, tools, or inspiration you've used in projects.

 ---